rashlight/aoc2022/README.md

 # aoc2022
-My solution for Advent of Code 2022
+Some solution for Advent of Code 2022

-**WARNING: Spagetti code included**
+**WARNING: Non-null safety, spagetti code included**